Honduran gang crackdown: Crackdown

 On 15 June 2024, Honduran President Xiomara Castro announced new measures to reduce gang activity in Honduras, including the construction of a 20,000-capacity "megaprison" and plans to designate gang members as terrorists.

-On 19 September, two inmates are killed while three others are injured in an attempted jailbreak at a men's prison in Támara.
+On 19 September 2024, two inmates are killed while three others are injured in an attempted jailbreak at a men's prison in Támara.

+On 21 May 2026, 19 people were killed in a mass shooting at a ranch in the village of Rigores, Trujillo, Colón Department, Honduras.
+In a separate incident, six police officers were killed in an ambush in the village of Corinto, Omoa, Cortés Department.